 We are physicists working in the built environment, applying science to buildings to reduce their environmental impact.
-We produce clear and inventive answers, quickly.
+We produce clear and creative answers, quickly.

 The olm, a cave-dwelling salamander, spent so long adapting to life in caves that it is mostly blind.
 Good daylight in your own building is as important as protecting that of your neighbours.

-A lot of our work involves providing architects with information they will use to ensure good levels of daylight are achieved at the pre-planning stage.
+Much of our work involves providing architects with the information they will use to ensure good levels of daylight are achieved at the pre-planning stage.
 We have a lot of experience of producing daylight and sunlight reports for planning applications.
-Something of our other daylight work and our current areas of interest can be found here.
+Some of our other daylight work and our current areas of interest can be found here.

 Schools and the ways in which their buildings can be utilised effectively (in terms of learning, energy and other resources) are areas of particular interest to us.
 Our focus is on the way the curriculum can be used to teach pupils how buildings work by enabling them to conduct post-occupancy evaluations of their own school buildings, and in the process supply the design team with useful data.
 We are also trying to increase awareness of pupil capabilities amongst academics seeking to understand the design requisites for good learning environments.
 Read more here.